Josexv1/cita-bot/README.md

 Cita Helper
 ===========

+# Non-Liability Agreement

+THIS IS A FREE SOFTWARE, FOR PERSONAL USE.

+This software is offered as it is, and i'm not responsible for the use of this software.
+The purpose of this software is to help the user to catch the appointment for personal use only.

+**DO NOT CHARGE PEOPLE TO CATCH AN APPOINTMENT WITH HELP OF THIS SOFTWARE.**

 # Future:

 I had a working prototype of the bot, working with proxies, and the Tor network so we could bypass the error 500, when the website banned our IP address for a few minutes, but the web updated and now they blocked most proxies and non residential IP addresses, so everything i did was useless.